wavefrontHQ/observability-for-kubernetes/docs/collector/discovery.md

 - *Selectors*: The criteria for identifying matching kubernetes resources using container images, resource labels and/or namespaces.
 - *Plugin Type*: The [type](#plugin-types) of source plugin to use for collecting metrics from the discovered targets.
 - *Plugin Config*: Configuration information on how to collect metrics from the discovered targets.
-- *Transformations*: Adds prefix, tags and filters on the collected data before emitting them to Wavefront.
+- *Transformations*: Adds prefix, tags and filters on the collected data before emitting them to Operations for Applications.

 The rules can be supplied under the `discovery` section within the top-level `--config-file` or dynamically via [runtime configurations](#runtime-configurations).